pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 ## The Seven RESTful Routes

 The seven RESTful routes are the classic example of a RESTful pattern.
 Before front-end applications like React became more standard, servers handled creating HTML views for a website.
-That means that there are two additional views: `New`, which is a view with a form for users to fill out and submit `Create` requests, and `Edit`, which is a view with a form for users to fill out and submit an `Update` requests.
+That means that there are two additional views: `New`, which is a view with a form for users to fill out and submit `POST` requests, and `Edit`, which is a view with a form for users to fill out and submit `PUT` requests.
 And specific routes like `Create`, `Delete` and `Update` don't have views, so there is nothing to build on the front-end for them.

 While this pattern is classic, and you will follow it exactly for learning fundamentals, you will see many variations in the wild.
 These variations are built to meet an application's specific needs and improve user experience.